Malilangwe Wildlife Reserve, Southern Zimbabwe, Zimbabwe

 This virtually untouched wilderness area is home to one of the highest concentrations of critically endangered black and white rhino in Africa.
 Numerous other endangered species such as the Roan antelope and Wild Dog are regularly spotted here.
 The diversity is perhaps best demonstrated through the incredible 14 species of eagle found throughout Malilangwe.

-The design of Singita Pamushana is inspired by the culture of the local Shangaan people: colors throughout the lodge are vibrant and bold.
+The design of Singita Pamushana is inspired by the culture of the local Shangaan people: colours throughout the lodge are vibrant and bold.
 Indigenous art and organic shapes influence these flamboyant interiors.

 Accommodation comprises only six spacious suites and one villa.
 All enjoy fantastic views out over the lake below, and beyond across the forested sandstone hills.
 Each suite has a private plunge pool and large deck to relax at during the heat of the day.